peakflames/mogzi/.clinerules/developer_guidelines.md

 - **Redirect Console I/O:** Use `Console.SetIn` and `Console.SetOut` to redirect console input and output for testing.
 - **Test `ChatClient`:** Create a test implementation of `ChatClient` to return predictable responses.
 - **Keep tests in sync:** Always update tests to reflect the latest changes in the CLI's behavior.
+- **Test LLM interactions flexibly:** When testing interactions with LLMs, avoid asserting for exact string matches.
+Instead, use regular expressions or keyword checks to verify that the response contains the key information or intent, accommodating the conversational nature of AI.
+- **Refine tests on failure:** When a black-box test fails, especially one involving an LLM, do not immediately revert to a mocked implementation.
+First, analyze the failure to understand if the test's assertions are too brittle.
+If the core behavior is correct but the output is conversational, adapt the test to be more flexible before considering a change in testing strategy.

 ## Package Management